-Contact Michelle Walker at email@example.com to initiate a gift of stock and to ensure your contribution is properly credited.
-We will give you all the account information for you to pass to your broker.
+Contact Michelle Rosela at firstname.lastname@example.org to initiate a gift of stock and to ensure your contribution is properly credited.
+You will be given the account information your broker will need to make the transfer.
 Rockbridge Academy will notify you when your stock gift has been received.

 For securities in certificate form